-(Instructions: to withhold authority to vote for an individual nominee, strike a line through the nominee's name listed below.)

-Irwin D. Simon, Andrew R. Heyer, Beth L. Bronner, Jack Futterman, James S. Gold, Joseph Jimenez, Marina Hahn, Roger Meltzer, Michael J. Bertasso, Daniel R. Glickman, Larry Zilavy

-2. To approve the 2002 Long Term Incentive and Stock Award Plan

-(Continue and sign on other side)

-(Continued from other side)

-To ratify the appointment of Ernst & Young LLP, to act as independent auditors of the Company for the fiscal year ending June 30, 2003.

-FOR AGAINST ABSTAIN
+Bo ard of Directors Recommends You Vote "FOR" items 1, 2 and 3 below 1.
+Election of Directors FOR all nominees listed below (except as \Box WITHHOLD AUTHORITY to vote for \square marked to the contrary below) all nominees listed below (Instructions: to withhold authority to vote for an individual nominee, strike a line through the nominee's name listed below.)
+Irwin D. Simon, Barry J. Alperin, Beth L. Bronner, Jack Futterman, Daniel R. Glickman, Marina Hahn, Andrew R. Heyer, Ro oger Meltzer, Mitchell A. Ring, Lewis D. Schiliro, D. Edward I. Smyth a nd Larry S. Zilavy 2.
+To approve the amendment to the 2002 Long Term Incentive and Stock Award Plan to increase the number of shares issuable over the term of the plan by 1,800,000 shares to 4,900,000 shares in the aggregate.
+For \square Against \square Abstain \square 3.
+To ratify the appointment of Ernst & Young LLP, to act as registered independent accountants of the Company for the fiscal year ear ending June 30, 2005.
+For 🗆 Against 🗆 Abstain  J

-In their discretion, the prosuch other business as may prop
+In their discretion, the proxies named above are authorized to vote upon such other business as may properly come before the meeting.

-Please C omplete All Information Below
+Please Complete All Information Below

-Signature:

 Signature :

+Signature ·

-Dated: , 2002
+Dated: 2004

-hereon, i represent gn exactly as names appear ndicating official position or ative capacity, if any.
-If e held jointly, both owners gn.
+Please sign exactly as names appear hereon, indicating official position or representative capacity, if any.
+If shares are held jointly, both owners should be a significant of the control of the contro